 Find Posts by Category

 About Black LabMuch of the art work on this website can be seen at Black Lab, Studio #16 on the Arts Walk at Monroe Street Market, 716 Monroe St. NE, Washington, DC, steps from the Brookland/CUA Metro stop (Red Line).
 Black Lab is on Facebook.
-I create and show my work in this space and am there during these hours: Monday through Friday 12:00–4:00pm Saturdays 10:00am–4:00pm Evenings Hours Mondays and Thursdays open till 7:00pm Closed most Sundays Please check Black Lab's Facebook page for schedule changes.
-There is a Farmers Market on the Arts Walk every Saturday during the summer.
-Every third Thursday of the month there is a general open studio for many of the artists on the Arts Walk from 6:00 to 8:00pm.
+I create and show my work in this space and am there irregular hours for the rest of this year.
+I will likely continue to be open to the public on Saturdays from 10:00(-ish)am till 1:00pm.
+This Fall I will be selling my Female Power Project pieces, including the perSISTERS prints, at Femme Fatale DC pop-up shop at 100 Florida Ave NE, Washington DC.
+I will be staffing the shop several days a week.
+Please check Black Lab's Facebook page for my schedule updates for Black Lab art studio and Femme Fatale DC.